mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 See Theorem 1 in the Appendix to this post for the complete derivation.

-Plugging in $x := 1$, we find that $e$ can be expressed as a limit that enables us to compute numerical approximation to this value:
+Plugging in $x := 1$, we find that $e$ can be expressed as a limit that enables us to compute numerical approximations of its value:

 $$e = \lim_{n \rightarrow \infty} \left(1 + \frac{1}{n}\right)^n$$